Johnson & Johnson puts up strong profit and revenue in 4Q

-NEW BRUNSWICK, N.J.
-(AP) — Johnson & Johnson is reporting better than expected profit and revenue for the fourth quarter on strong sales of cancer treatments.
+The world’s biggest maker of health care products also benefited from an effective tax rate of just 2.6 percent for the latest quarter, along with reduced spending on research and development.
+It topped Wall Street profit and revenue expectations.

-The company on Tuesday reported net income of $3.04 billion after a loss in the same period last year.
+The maker of baby shampoo and biotech drugs on Tuesday reported net income of $3.04 billion, or $1.12 per share, for 2018’s fourth quarter.
+A year earlier, J&J reported a rare net loss — $10.71 billion, or $3.00 per share.
+That was due to the $13.6 billion charge, for a tax payment on years of accumulated foreign earnings, amounting to more than $66 billion, brought back to the U.S. at low tax rates.

-Per-share earnings were $1.12.
-Earnings, adjusted for one-time gains and costs, came to $1.97 per share, which is 2 cents better than industry analysts expected, according to a survey by Zacks Investment Research.
+Earnings in the latest quarter, adjusted for one-time gains and costs, came to $1.97 per share, or 2 cents better than industry analysts expected, according to a survey by Zacks Investment Research.

 Most Read Business Stories